-As part of my Commodore Plus/4 series, chapter three of the users manualincludes a section on using a Commodore Datasette and a 1541 Diskette Drive.
-In a previous post, I assemaeme replacement for the disk drive](https://www.stevencombs.com/pi1541) now its time to nt called, the Tapuino.
+As part of my Commodore Plus/4 series, chapter three of the user’s manual includes a section on using a Commodore Datasette and a 1541 Diskette Drive.
+In a previous post, I assemble a replacement for the disk drive now it’s time to build a device I call the Tapuino.

-Wt’’s a Tapuino, you ask?
-Its acool Arduino-based replacement for the Commodore Datasette.
-For this project I use an Arduino, in this case the inexpensive Arduino Nano version, along with some easy to source electronic components.
-You can learn all abot the Tapuino on the Sweetlilmres 1337 beef: Building the Tapuino R2 blog post.
+What’s a Tapuino, you ask?
+It’s a cool Arduino-based replacement for the Commodore Datasette.
+For this project I use an Arduino, in this case the inexpensive Arduino Nano version with easy to source electronic components.
+You can learn all about the Tapuino on the Sweetlilmres 1337 beef: Building the Tapuino R2 blog post.

-While this post focuses on the Tapuino for a Commodore Plus/4, this build will also work with a C16 or other series Commodore computer](https://www.c64-wiki.com/wiki/Commodore-264_series).
-If you want to se the Tapuino with a VIC-20, C64, or C128, you only need to a aette rplace the 7 pin DIN connector with this C2N Power Adapter that will also allow you to tap power from those computers for other projects.
+While this post focuses on the Tapuino for a Commodore Plus/4, this build will work with a C16 or other series Commodore computer.
+If you want to use the Tapuino with a VIC-20, C64, or C128, replace the 7 pin DIN connector with this C2N Power Adapter.

-Sweetlilmres (s that pronounced, Sweet Lil Marie?) original blog post was written in 2015 and things have changed.
+Sweetlilmre’s wrote his original blog post in 2015 and things have changed.
 His build uses veroboard to assemble and connect the Tapuino components.
-I i use a breadboard will movemy will use a breadboard.
-Later, I i use a breadboard. will move my working Tapuino project to a “solderable” breadboard and create a custom 3D printed case.
-I’’m looking forward to that project!
+I use a breadboard.
+Later, I move my working Tapuino project to a “solderable” breadboard and create a custom 3D printed case.

-This post and the companion video includes updates to build materials, layout, imagery, parts sourcing, and processes.
+This post, and the companion video, includes updates to build materials, layout, imagery, parts sourcing, and processes.
 Before you read this blog post, watch the video below.
-It shares my build process and first use of the Tapuino.
-Hopefully you will have a little fun along the way.
+It shares my construction process and first use of the Tapuino.

 In the video below, I breadboard and operate a Tapuino connected to a Commodore Plus/4:

-Makers or electronic hobbyist probably have many of these items (I did!) and only need to purchase few.
-I did splurge for this project with the purchase of the multi-color momentary switches and the all-in-one LCD display with I2C backpack (I had them as separate items).
+Makers or electronic hobbyist will have many of these items in stock (I did!).
+I did splurge with the purchase of the multi-color momentary switches and the all-in-one LCD screen with I2C backpack.
 I did not have a 4n25 optocoupler.

-The first step in my process was to use a regular breadboard to build the Tapuino sng Sweetlilmre’s original Fritzing file below:
+The first step in my process was to use a regular breadboard to build the Tapuino using Sweetlilmre’s original Fritzing file below:

-Afterward, I played around with the layout to streamline, and or, update part locations.
-Very little changed from the original because it was already efficient; however, I was able to locate updated Fritzing parts and took a different approach to labeling the cable connection.
-A Fritzing image of my layout is below as well as a download link for the original .fzz file.
+Afterward, I optimized the layout and part locations.
+There was little change since the original was efficient; however, I could locate updated Fritzing parts and took a different approach to labeling the cable connection.
+A Fritzing image of my layout is below.

-Id not used an 4n25 optocoupler; or opto-isolator (which is why it took me a few times to say it correctly in the video).
-Its aice.
-Sweetlilmres site doesnt explain what it does, so I did a bit of research.
+I’d not used a 4n25 optocoupler; or opto-isolator (which is why it took me a few times to say it correctly in the video).
+Sweetlilmre’s site doesn’t explain what it does.
 Wikipedia says an optocoupler:

-One of the reason’’s I choose to use a solderable breadboard was to provide a permanent platform for the electronic so I could design a 3D printed case.
-I’’ve already started thinking about this and have some rough designs.
-More on that in a future post and video.
-For now, leave you comments and questions below or in the comments under the YouTube video.
-I’’ll do my best to answer them.
+One of the reason’s I used a solderable breadboard was to provide a permanent platform for the electronics.
+This way, I could design a 3D printed case.
+Leave your comments and questions below or in the comments under the YouTube video.
+I’ll do my best to answer them.